-- The SENDCo will be a qualified teacher and will hold the National Award for Special Educational Needs Coordination (or will achieve it within three years of appointment). - The SENDCo provides INSET for ECTs and other newly appointed staff. - Whole school INSET can be provided where appropriate. - Learning Support staff participate in the school's CPD and inset programmes
+- The SENDCo will be a qualified teacher and will hold the National Award for Special Educational Needs Coordination or the more recent National Professional Qualification for SENCos (or will achieve it within three years of appointment). - The SENDCo provides INSET for ECTs and other newly appointed staff. - Whole school INSET can be provided where appropriate. - Learning Support staff participate in the school's CPD and inset programmes